percona/pmm/source/install/aws.rst

 Adjusting instance settings in the EC2 Console
 **********************************************

-Your clicking the :guilabel:`Launch with 1 click` button, deploys your instance.
-To continue setting up your instance, run the :program:`EC2 console`.
-It is available as a link at the top of the page that opens after you click the :guilabel:`Launch with 1 click` button.
+Your clicking the *Launch with 1 click* button, deploys your instance.
+To continue setting up your instance, run the EC2 console.
+It is available as a link at the top of the page that opens after you click the *Launch with 1 click* button.

-Your instance appears in the :program:`EC2 console` in a table that lists all instances available to you.
+Your instance appears in the EC2 console in a table that lists all instances available to you.
 When a new instance is only created, it has no name.
-Make sure that you give it a name to distinguish from other instances managed via the :program:`EC2 console`.
+Make sure that you give it a name to distinguish from other instances managed via the EC2 console.

 .. _figure.run-server-ami.aws-marketplace.ec2-console.pmm: